LGSInnovations/bits-toolbar-customizer/README.md

 * To prevent users from changing the customizations in a production environment, remove the entries from this module's `module.json` file that have the following keys: `contentElement`, `contentImport`, and `displayName`.
 The module will continue to apply the customizations specified in the `customizations.json` file, but the module's UI will not be exposed.
 * The implementation of the capability for hiding UI framework items is not ideal.
 Unless and until the BITS framework explicitly supports customization, the only two options are: 1) Modify the BITS codebase and mantain a separate baseline, or 2) Provide a capabilty to find selected items in the rendered DOM, and hide them.
 This module takes the latter approach, which has several implications.

-  * The implementation is theoretically brittle, and may break with future BITS versions.
+  * This "screen scrape" implementation is theoretically brittle, and may break with future BITS versions.
   * The hiding of UI elements is sometimes noticeable.
-The hidden element appears for an instant and then disappears.
+The hidden element appears for an instant when the page is loaded, and then disappears.
   * When specific items from the `Home` sidebar are hidden, they are not hidden after clicking the `Home` link from the main sidebar until the page is refreshed.
 They are hidden immediately if you navigate directly to the `/home` route.
 This will hopefully be corrected in a future verison of the module.